Projective Naturality in Heegaard Floer Homology: Background

 \subsection{A Correspondence Between Closed and Sutured Manifolds}

-Since our goal in this paper is to ultimately establish facts about the Heegaard Floer invariants for closed 3 manifolds, we now describe how we can move between sutured and closed manifolds in the cases of interest.
-We will need to understand certain properties of this correspondence to ensure that the techniques used to obtain functoriality in \cite{Naturality} which we import can be applied to the closed setting of interest here.
+Our goal in this paper is to ultimately establish facts about the Heegaard Floer invariants for closed 3 manifolds, so we need a way to translate between sutured and closed manifolds in the cases of interest.
+Furthermore, certain properties of this correspondence are needed to ensure that the techniques used to obtain functoriality in \cite{Naturality} which we import can be applied to the closed setting of interest here.
+For our purposes, it will be sufficient to note that there is a correspondence between closed, oriented and based $3$ manifolds and sutured manifolds, and that under this correspondence: \begin{enumerate} \item Isotopies of attaching curves in the sutured diagram yield \emph{pointed} isotopies (ie\ isotopies which do not cross the basepoint) of attaching curves in the closed diagram. \item Diffeomorphisms of sutured isotopy diagrams yield pointed diffeomorphisms of pointed closed isotopy diagrams. \item Stabilizations of sutured isotopy diagrams correspond to stabilizations of pointed isotopy diagrams. \item Two sutured isotopy diagrams $H_{1} = (\Sigma, \balpha_{1}, \bbeta_{1})$ and $H_{2}= (\Sigma, \balpha_{2}, \bbeta_{2})$ are $\balpha$-equivalent if and only if the curves $\balpha_{1}$ and $\balpha_{2}$ are related by a sequence of handleslides in the corresponding pointed isotopy diagrams, where the handleslides never cross the basepoint.
+The analogous statement holds for $\bbeta$-equivalent sutured isotopy diagrams. \end{enumerate}

-First, suppose $(M, \gamma)$ is a sutured manifold, with $\partial M \cong S^{2}$ and a single suture $s(\gamma)$.
-Then one can take the quotient $Y= M / S^{2}$ to obtain a closed, oriented 3-manifold.
-The fact that $\partial M \cong S^{2}$ ensures this operation is a topological manifold, and the fact that we are in dimension $3$ ensures this operation can be smoothed uniquely.
-We view the result as a based $3$-manifold $(Y, p)$, with basepoint $p$ given by the equivalence class of the boundary, $p = [\partial M]$.

-Conversely, given any closed, connected, oriented and based $3$-manifold $(Y, p)$, and an oriented two dimensional subspace $V \subset T_{p}M$, one can construct a sutured manifold $(Y(p,V), \gamma)$ with boundary $S^{2}$ and a single suture $s(\gamma)$.
-To describe the construction, we recall the following notion of a spherical blow up.
-We only sketch the idea of the construction and refer the reader to \cite{blowup} for a precise formulation of the definition.